 In the wake of school shootings, governments at the local, state, and federal levels have put significant attention and resources into making schools safer to avert future tragedies.
-All too often, however, these critical resources are leveraged to integrate more rigid security measures in schools, such as hiring school resource officers (or “SROs”), installing surveillance systems and security devices, and even arming educators and faculty with guns.
+All too often, however, schools use these critical resources to implement more rigid security measures, such as hiring school resource officers (or “SROs”), installing surveillance systems and security devices, and even arming educators and faculty with guns.

-While the emphasis toward both visible and physical safety measures is a reasonable approach in the aftermath of such devastating tragedies, the adoption of these measures to prevent school shootings have not been proven to advance safety in education institutions.
+While emphasizing visible and physical safety measures is a reasonable approach after such devastating tragedies, adopting these measures to prevent school shootings has not proven to advance safety in educational institutions.
 Additionally, measures like recruiting SROs and installing metal detectors create a less welcoming environment for students.

 It is therefore important to look beyond conventional security measures and invest in proven, evidence-based solutions to make school safer.
 While approaches like violence prevention programs, peer mediation interventions, and teacher training are vital cornerstones, infrastructure improvements can also help prevent school shootings and keep students safe.